 An important group of staff take care of the seminary's daily operations.
-From time to time, students will interact with staff for the purposes of registration, billing, and communication.
+Students may interact with staff for the purposes of registration, billing, and communication.
 Students should view the seminary staff as important resources for assistance and guidance during their time at the seminary.